Fort Lesley J. McNair: United States Army Center of Military History (CMH)

-In September 1998, the United States Army Center of Military History moved from rented offices in Washington, D.C., to Fort McNair in historically preserved quarters remodeled from its previous use as a commissary and before that as Fort McNair's stables.
-The center dated from the creation of the Army General Staff historical branch in July 1943 and the gathering of professional historians, translators, editors, and cartographers to record the history of World War II.
+In September 1998, the United States Army Center of Military History moved from rented offices in Washington, D.C., to Fort McNair, in historically preserved quarters remodeled from its previous use as a commissary and, before that, as Fort McNair's stables.
+The center dates back to the creation of the Army General Staff historical branch in July 1943 and to the gathering of professional historians, translators, editors, and cartographers to record the history of World War II.
 That effort led to a monumental 79-volume series known as the "Green Books."

 Today, the center operates through four divisions.
 The histories division is the one most involved in writing the histories and providing historical research support to the Army staff.
-The field program and historical services guides work done at various posts and installations, as well as the work by deployed historical detachments for Army operations, ensures historical information is comprehensive and factual.
+The field program and historical services guides document work done at various posts and installations, as well as the work of deployed historical detachments for Army operations, ensuring that historical information is comprehensive and factual.

-Another division is responsible for overseeing the Army museum system and preserving artifacts and artwork that are the army's historical treasure.
+Another division oversees the Army museum system and preserves artifacts and artwork that are the Army's historical treasures.
 One such museum, The Old Guard Museum, was located at Fort Myer until it was closed.